humandotlearning/humandotlearning.github.io/src/pages/aboutMe.md

 # About Me

-I am a Nithin Varghese a passionate Deep learning/Computer Vision Engineer with a strong belief in the transformative power of AI.
+I am Nithin Varghese a passionate Deep learning/Computer Vision Engineer with a strong belief in the transformative power of AI.
 My mission is to harness the potential of artificial intelligence to create a more beautiful future for all.

 ## Professional Experience